 What happens when you exceed your limit?

-On the premium plans, when you reach your monthly view limit, your feed stops updating—no new posts will be fetched from your social media sources.
-Your existing posts remain visible to your website visitors, but the feed will not sync new content until your next billing period begins or you purchase additional views.
+On the premium plans, when you reach your monthly view limit, your feed stops updating — no new posts will be fetched from your social media sources.
+Existing posts remain visible to your website visitors, but the feed will not sync new content until your next billing period begins or you purchase additional views.

-A "View Limit Reached" warning appears on your Juicer dashboard to alert you.
+A "View Limit Reached" warning appears on your Juicer dashboard.
 This warning is not visible to your website visitors.

 On the Free plan, the feed is hidden entirely when the view limit is reached.